- Bullet Summary

 They think it will somehow just happen, or that if it’s meant to be the right guy will just somehow materialize.

-He urges to drop that mentality, build a lifestyle where you meet tons of new men and give as many men as possible a chance.
+He urges us to drop that mentality, build a lifestyle where we meet tons of new men, and give as many men as possible a chance.

 Social Life Serving Love Life